Dungey scores 3 times, Syracuse beats UConn 51-21

 Connecticut: The Huskies have a lot of work ahead, but while the defense continues to struggle the offense showed it can be effective.
 It just needs some consistency.
 On UConn’s first three offensive possessions, Pindell lost a fumble and the Huskies had two three-and-outs, then scored two straight touchdowns.

 Syracuse: The Orange won their previous two games convincingly and put up 55 points in the season opener.
-Last week’s 30-7 win over Florida State provided more confidence, but the Orange will get a gauge of how far they’ve progressed when they play at third-ranked Clemson next week.
-Syracuse upset Clemson a year ago in the Carrier Dome, something coach Dino Babers can use to prepare for the next game.
+Last week’s 30-7 win over struggling Florida State provided more confidence, but the Orange will get a gauge of how far they’ve progressed when they play at Clemson next week.
+Syracuse upset the then-No. 2 Tigers a year ago in the Carrier Dome, something Babers can use to prepare for the next game, but also lost 54-0 the last time they visited during Babers’ first season.

 UP NEXT